AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 A **connector** is an element showing the dependencies between all [task types](#tasks_\(actual\)).

-Use the following data fields:
+The following data fields are used to set connectors:

 * `connectTo` to set the target task
 * `connectorType` to set the connector type